Skip directly to site content

 viewing 1 of 14

+The ages of patients who used ART are categorized into four groups: patients younger than age 35, aged 35-37, aged 38-40, and older than age 40.
 Because a woman's fertility declines with age, ART data are reported separately by age group.
 You may wish to find a clinic that commonly sees patients your age.
+The denominator for this measure is the total number of ART cycles.
+The numerator is the number of cycles that had patients in each age group.

 What were the ages of patients who used ART?